exercism/python/exercises/concept/ellens-alien-game/.docs/hints.md

 ## 5. The `collision_detection` Method

 - Remember that `object methods` are always passed `self` as the first parameter.
-- This method seems like an excellent place to use some kind of placeholder...
+- This method seems like an excellent place to use some kind of placeholder…

 ## 6. Alien Counter